HOW ARE THE BOARDING HOUSES STRUCTURED?

 HOW MANY BOYS ARE IN EACH ROOM?

-At junior level, two boys share a double room.
+In Years 7 to 10, two boys share a double room.
 Each boy has his own desk and storage facilities in his room, just like he would in his own bedroom at home.
 Each room has an ensuite, allowing for privacy, comfort and a level of personal responsibility.

 HOW ARE HOUSES AND ROOMS ALLOCATED?